 - 1 14 oz can coconut milk

-- 2 tablespoons sweet soy sauce tamari for GF
+- 2 tablespoons sweet soy sauce (tamari for gluten-free)

 - 2 kafir lime leaves